Security Audit

 Multiple Email Identities

-Using separate email addresses, just like using a unique password, can help protect you if a website password database is breached.
-I know, I know, I can hear you now...
+The answer is to use a separate email addresses for sensitive sites.
+I know, I know, I can hear you screaming now all the way from my home office.
 Unique passwords are already a pain.
 But unique email addresses, too!?
 Seriously??
+Yes.
+Seriously.

 But there's an elegant solution if you use an @gmail.com email address.